chromakode/coalesce/README.md

 The easiest way to get started is to build and launch the containers:

-1. `docker-compose up`
+1. `docker-compose up --profile cpu` (or `--profile gpu`)
 2. Browse to https://localhost:3000

 ## Development

 To run all services in watch mode:

-`docker-compose -f docker-compose.yml -f docker-compose.dev.yml`
+`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --profile cpu`

 Tailing logs: